While it is true that all couples argue at some point or another, it doesn’t mean you can’t prevent arguments in the future.

 1. Choose the right time to discuss touchy topics

-However, when it comes to discussing complicated or touchy subjects, there are certain moments that will work better than others.
+However, when it comes to discussing complicated or touchy subjects, there are certain moments that work better than others.

 Couple having an argument at probably not the best time…